 Most sexual crimes include elements of battery (since they are basically non-consensual contacts), and some states actually have penal codes listing the specific crime of "sexual battery."

 Aggravated battery is a simple battery with an additional element of an aggravating factor.
 This is most often the addition of a weapon (whether use was real or merely threatened), and is almost always a felony offense.
 Other aggravated batteries include those committed against protected persons (children, the elderly or disabled, or governmental agents); those in which the victim suffers serious injury; or those occurring in a public transit vehicle or station, or school zone, or other protected place.
 These are all aggravating factors that will enhance simple misdemeanor batteries to the level of felonies.

 See Assault and Battery Penalties and Sentencing for more details.

 If you have been struck and injured by another party, resulting in an injury, you may be able to file a claim for damages.
 It usually helps to have the guidance of an attorney before you take action.
-Get started today with a free legal evaluation by a personal injury lawyer.
+Get started today with a free initial legal evaluation by a personal injury lawyer.